-From 2016 until 2019, the Group's Canadian subsidiary Maple-leaf Inc benefited from a tax ruling of the Canadian tax authorities allowing it to qualify for a reduced corporate tax rate.
-In 2020, there was a change in the Canadian government.
+From 2017 until 2020, the Group's Canadian subsidiary Maple-leaf Inc benefited from a tax ruling of the Canadian tax authorities allowing it to qualify for a reduced corporate tax rate.
+In 2021, there was a change in the Canadian government.
 The new government is currently debating certain tax rulings granted in the past, which include the tax ruling applied by the Group.
-If the tax ruling applied in the past is retroactively revoked, then additional tax expenses for the period 2016-2019 of up to €53 thousand may be incurred.
-This amount has not been recognised in these consolidated financial statements because the Group believes that the tax ruling granted in the past was in compliance with the applicable law and, if revoked, the Group believes that it is probable that it would successfully defend the Group's tax treatment in court.
+If the tax ruling applied in the past is retroactively revoked, then additional tax expenses for the period 2017-20 of up to €53 thousand may be incurred.
+This amount has not been recognised in the past was in compliance with the applicable law and, if revoked, the Group believes that it is probable that it would successfully defend the Group's tax treatment in court.

-Of the Group's current tax provision, €63 thousand (2019: nil) relates to management's estimation of the amount of tax payable by the Group's German subsidiary Papier GmbH for the ongoing tax review, which its tax authority opened in March 2020.
+Of the Group's current tax provision, \notin 63 thousand (2020: nil) relates to management's estimation of the amount of tax payable by the Group's German subsidiary Papier GmbH for the ongoing tax review, which its tax authority opened in March 2021.
 The uncertain tax treatment relates to the interpretation of how the tax legislation applies to the Group's transfer pricing arrangements.
 Due to the uncertainty involved, there is a possibility that the outcome of the tax review is significantly different from the amount currently recognised.
-Although management has used a single best estimate of the tax amount expected to be paid, it is anticipated that the reasonably possible outcome of current tax liabilities sits within a range between €51 thousand and €72 thousand.
+Although management has used a single best estimate of the tax amount expected to be paid, it is anticipated that the reasonably possible outcome of current tax liabilities sits within a range between \notin 51 thousand and \notin 72 thousand.